SRT / VTT / ASS Subtitle Formats

 tag.

-Advantages of the VTT Format
+Advantages of VTT Format

 - Styles and Positioning: Styles and positions of subtitles can be set through CSS.